 Chelidonium (Greater Celandine) by Franco Folini.

 Chelidonium should be grown outdoors.
 Seeds should be sown on the surface of flats in either the autumn or early spring.
-The flats should be shaded (north facing) and be covered in glass.
+The flats should be set in a shaded location (North facing), and be covered in glass.

-Once seedlings appear they should be transplanted at a spacing of about 30 cm into either a shaded or sunny part of the garden that has a moist soil.
+Once seedlings appear, they should be transplanted at a spacing of about 30 cm into either a shaded or sunny part of the garden.
+This should have a moist soil.

-Chelidonium plant species self seed and may require weeding to control them in the garden.
+Chelidonium plant species self seed, thus they may require weeding to control them in the garden.